nodgear/Awesome/README.md

-# Awesome Bar - A Rainmeter Topbar for Dock Users.
+# Awesome Bar - A Rainmeter Topbar for ~~Dock Users~~ Windows!.

 Awesome Bar is the **spiritual successor** to WWING by [Jon Seppanen](https://github.com/jonseppanen).
-Awesome Bar aims to be a complete taskbar replacement for windows for anyone that uses a Dock.
+Awesome Bar aims to be a complete taskbar replacement for windows for anyone that ~~uses a Dock~~ Uses windows.
+Thanks to cariboudjan, we don't need to hide the move and hide the taskbar to reserve screenspace, Awesome is now capable of setting a workspace area and work in conjunction with the windows Taskbar.

 ![My desktop screenshot](https://i.imgur.com/DVz2fNa.png)
 ## Features
 #### Dynamic Theme